southerly7/Proposed/README.md

 # Overview
-This is the Pytorch implementation of "Conv2NeXt: Reconsidering ConvNeXt Network Design for Image Recognition"
+This is the Pytorch implementation of "Enhancing ConvNeXt for Efficient Low-resolution Image Classification"
 # Requirements
 To use this project, you need to ensure the following requirements are installed.
 - Python >= 3.8